 - The --pids-limit can be updated according to the threads number that is used by sems.
-By default it is 2048, however with higher number of threads (used by sems) sbc requires higher limit. - The --tz=local enables container to use the same timezone with host.
+By default it is 2048, however with higher number of threads (used by sems) sbc requires higher limit. - The --tz=local enables container to use the same timezone with host. - When HA is used, adding --cap-add=SYS_NICE to the SBC container could prevent false failovers that could happen when the system is under heavy load.

-After container creation, a service should be created by the following commands to manage container:
+After container creation, a service should be created by the following commands to manage container, and then this will create a service which needs to be started and enabled:

 '''

 % cd /etc/systemd/system/

-% podman generate systemd --new -f -n ccm

 '''